-A cross between a pancake, popover and soufflé, Dutch baby oven pancakes are an easy breakfast treat ready in about 20 minutes.
-Baked in a cast iron skillet, they puff up golden brown at the edges.
-Spoon on fresh berries and a little whipped cream and they are heavenly.
+Ready for an easy, fun and impressive breakfast recipe?
+Try this Dutch baby oven pancake recipe.
+A cross between a pancake, popover and soufflé, a Dutch baby pancake is a delight ready in about 20 minutes.
+Baked in a cast iron skillet with sizzling brown butter, they puff up golden brown at the edges.
+Spoon on fresh berries, maple syrup, powdered sugar, or whipped cream and they are heavenly!
+Savory topping ideas too.

-I’d never made a Dutch baby oven pancake until my husband gave me his grandmother’s recipe.
+I’d never made a Dutch baby pancake until my husband gave me his grandmother’s recipe.
 Della owned a diner and was a fantastic cook.
 She called them oven pancakes, and her recipe was the fuel of many happy family memories for my husband.
-Had we met (she and I), we would have had a ball in the kitchen together.
 The batter is simple; whisk and pour into a hot cast iron skillet in the oven and bake.

 Family Tradition: Whipped Cream and Strawberries

 Family tradition serves them topped with whipped cream and fresh sliced strawberries.
 I like to add blackberries.
 My brother’s family uses jam to top theirs.
 Savory toppings work too.
 Any way you top them, Dutch baby oven pancakes are irresistible and easy to make.